Credit by Examination

 Transfer credit is generally awarded if your previous coursework is comparable in content and scope to courses offered by UMass Amherst and you earned a grade of C- (1.7) or higher in the course.
 Internships, co-ops, and technical, vocational, or highly specialized courses are generally not accepted for transfer credit.
 In the case of a non-traditional grading system, faculty evaluations must be submitted as part of your official transcript.
 Specific letter grades earned outside UMass Amherst do not transfer.

-The Undergraduate Admissions Office evaluates credits within the context of university and department policy.
+The Registrars Office evaluates credits within the context of university and department policy.
 It determines (1) whether or not a course will transfer, (2) if the transfer course has a lower-division UMass Amherst course equivalent, and (3) whether the course fulfills a UMass Amherst General Education requirement.
 Courses without equivalents may be used for General Education, major electives, or general elective credit towards the bachelor’s degree.

 How Transfer Credit May Be Used